shashank1558/Sentiment-Analysis-with-RNN-and-LSTM/README.md

     To extract Twitter tweets Twitter Search API was used. https://developer.twitter.com/en/docs/twitter-api/v1/tweets/search/api-reference/get-search-tweets

-Stanford GloVe Twitter word embedding have been used to vectorize words.
+Stanford GloVe Twitter word embedding have been used to vectorize words. https://nlp.stanford.edu/projects/glove/

 The model performs best on phrases with words more than 4 words.

-Current running accuracy is about *85%*.
+Current test accuracy is about **85%**.

 Code for the model can be found in src or as in notebooks folder.